COVID-19 Public Health Protocols

 Those planning to attend our in-person field days this fall are expected to prioritize the health and safety of all attendees, as well as OSA and on-site hosts and staff, by agreeing to respect the following safety protocols.

 Mask wearing and physical distancing are encouraged but not required at this time.
-The events will be set up to encourage physical distancing by planning adequate space between stations and utilizing voice amplification systems when necessary.
+The events will be set up to accommodate physical distancing by planning adequate space between stations and utilizing voice amplification systems when necessary.
 We support attendees who opt to wear masks during any of our events.

 Additionally, OSA requests that individuals stay home if they meet any of the following criteria: